Academic Catalog and Handbooks

 Embark on a journey of discovery and take part in the world.

 Our students will commit to global engagement, civic engagement and citizenship.
 These skills include an understanding of justice and the common good, awareness of social responsibility and knowledge of world systems and their points of intersection/divergence.
-The CSB/SJU learning experience will provide students with opportunities to reflect on their place in the world, experience different cultures, and practice social responsibility and leadership both locally and globally.
+The CSB and SJU learning experience will provide students with opportunities to reflect on their place in the world, experience different cultures, and practice social responsibility and leadership both locally and globally.

 Discover a meaningful life purpose through service and leadership.

 Our students will commit to personal reflection, personal development, honesty, service and leadership.
 Grounded in our Benedictine heritage, these skills include an understanding of spirituality as an important aspect of identity, a commitment to community and principled leadership, and the ability to live a purposeful professional and personal life.
-The CSB/SJU learning experience will provide opportunities to reflect spiritually, and develop ethical/moral principles for guiding one’s actions.
+The CSB and SJU learning experience will provide opportunities to reflect spiritually, and develop ethical/moral principles for guiding one’s actions.
 Their experiences will integrate professional development, personal development and community engagement.

 Embody the skills and attributes of personal and professional success.